-ACCA qualifications are designed to progressively broaden and deepen the knowledge and skills demonstrated by the student at a range of levels on their way through each qualification.
+ACCA qualifications are designed to progressively broaden and deepen the knowledge and skills demonstrated by the student at a range of levels through each qualification.

 Throughout, the study guides assess both knowledge and skills.
 Therefore a clear distinction is drawn, within each subject area, between assessing knowledge and skills and in assessing their application within an accounting or business context.
-The assessment of knowledge is denoted by a superscriptK and the assessment of skills is denoted by the superscriptS.
+The assessment of knowledge is denoted by a superscript^K and the assessment of skills is denoted by the superscript^S.